manjuk-dev/spring-ai-ollama-demo/README.md

 ## Key Features

-1. General AI Controller (AIController)
+1. General AI Controller (AIController):
    A standard implementation for general-purpose questions using the local LLM.

 Endpoint: GET /ai/generate

 Example: http://localhost:8080/ai/generate?message=Who+is+Ronaldo?

-2. Customer Support Agent (SupportController)
+2. Customer Support Agent (SupportController):
    This controller is specialized using a System Prompt ("You are a customer support agent...") and supports real-time streaming for a better user experience.

 A. Standard Response (Wait for full answer)